AntoRag/Thesis/src/README.md

 |pipeline               | here we can select the motion planner to be exploited|
 |world_name             | here we can give the path to a world where we can test our rover in gazebo|

-### Actual robot MoveIt alone
+### Actual robot MoveIt! alone

-To launch a simulation of the robot using MoveIt as motion planning framework we can run the following:
+To launch a simulation of the robot using MoveIt! as motion planning framework we can run the following:

 ```bash
 roslaunch moveit_custom xslocobot_moveit_custom.launch use_gazebo:=true